Remove or cover old floors – which is the better solution?

 Advantages:

-• A clean start: During removal, the substrate can be professionally inspected, levelled and prepared.
+• A clean start: during removal, the substrate can be professionally inspected, levelled and prepared.

-• No compromises on height: Every millimetre counts, especially when renovating – door frames, furniture and stair connections remain unaffected.
+• No compromises on installation height: Every millimetre counts, especially when renovating – door frames, furniture and stair connections remain unaffected.

 Disadvantages: